VisionandCognition/NHP-TemplateScripts/README.md

 Once this is all set up you can run the scripts.

 ## Step 2: Put the individual in the same spatial location as the template
 The first processing step is `ssreg_prep.sh`.
-It takes one obligatory argument `subject-name`, and a number of optional positional arguments.
+It takes one obligatory argument `subject`, and a number of optional positional arguments.

 `ssreg_prep.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`